SNHD-Development/FormSchemaRender/README.md

 	- Fixed Date format turn into 00:xx:xx PM when at noon
 	- Fix the attributes to be able to parse the JavaScript code
 	- Submit Button not require to have url attr
+	- Fix validation for require on checkbox field type

 * 0.1.1